 When I resigned from my role as a personal assistant to work for myself, I was faced with two main objections from family and friends.
 One was about money and the other one was about my age, which got me asking – what’s age got to do with you following your dreams?

 The money side of things made sense to me.

-It is one thing to chase after what you want in life, quite another not to be able to pay the electricity bill.
+It is one thing to chase after what you want in life and follow your dreams, quite another not to be able to pay the electricity bill.

-So what does age have to do with following your heart’s desire?
+So what does age have to do with following your dreams and going after your heart’s desire?
 Plenty as it turns out.

-Here are some of the fears that raised their ugly head during discussions with people.
+Here are some of the fears that raised their ugly head during discussions with people about following my dream.